Film Theory

 Onomatopoeia in Film and TV.
 Meaning, Definition & Examples

 Metaphor in Movies.
-Definition, Meaning, and Examples.
+Definition, Meaning & Examples.

 Juxtaposition in Film.
 Meaning, Examples & How to Create It